jovanadjokovic/chuck-norris-jokes/README.md

 # chuck-norris-jokes
-Chuck Norris jokes generator made in JavaScript.
+Chuck Norris jokes generator made in JavaScript during Udemy course: Modern JavaScript From The Beginning.
 It uses XMLHttpRequest to get data from API.